simonrolph/minimal_targets_demo/README.md

  - Add the rest of the pipeline, including explaining how outputs (noting how the function returns file path not R object), highlight use of `format="file"` again.
  - Get participants to ask questions and modify pipeline in response to demosntrate your answer

-## Extensions to demonstrate
+## Extra bits

+`3_static_branching.R` shows how you can do static branching by subsetting the iris dataset by species and producing a species for each plot.

+Other things you might want to cover:

- - How to put your R functions in separate files and source them
+ - How to put your R functions in separate files (eg. `R/functions.R`) and source them from `_targets.R` to help you organise your code.
- - How to have multiple targets dependant on the same target
+ - How to have multiple targets dependent on the same target